redtexts/texts/pannekoek_1936_communist_party.md

 The working class in its revolution can only rely upon its own force.
-Other poor classes of society will often join them, but they cannot give additional weight of importance because the strong innate force which proletarian solidarity and master ship [sic] over production gives to the working class is lacking in them.
+Other poor classes of society will often join them, but they cannot give additional weight of importance because the strong innate force which proletarian solidarity and mastership over production gives to the working class is lacking in them.
 Therefore, even in rebellion, they are uncertain and fickle.
 What can be aimed at is that they will not be tools in the capitalists' hands.
 This cannot be obtained by promises.